krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 eviction, or to ensure most frequently used entries have the smallest indices.

 For QPACK header blocks, the base index is sufficient to decode correctly.
-If QPACK were made mandatory, and fallback to totally ordered processing not eliminated from the design, then the sequence number could be removed from the wire format.
+If QPACK were made mandatory rather than optional, then it would be feasible to remove sequence number from wire format of `HEADERS` and `PUSH_PROMISE` frames, as well as the QPACK flag.
+However, this would imply that once the table became full, insertions could only occur during during periods with a single header block in flight.

 Alternatively, if it were desirable to support a middle ground between totally ordered HPACK and the present draft, one way might be to extend the concept of